dbrown499/winter-2025-technical-interview-practice/lesson20-binary-search/README.md

 **Question**: Explain in your own words what a binary search algorithm is and why it is more efficient than a linear search in a sorted array.

+A binary search algorithm is a method used to quickly find a target value in a sorted array by repeatedly dividing the search range in half.
+It is more efficient becauee it takes the time complexity from O(n) to O(log n).

 ## Lecture Content (20 minutes)

 **Introduction to Binary Search**